Narrative

 Mental health

 Mental health and wellbeing is an important factor at any age for staying generally well and active.
-One risk factor for poor mental health for the older generation is loneliness and social isolation, although this issue can affect everyone regardless of age.
-Older people that are widowed and/or have long-term health conditions are at particular risk of experiencing loneliness more often.
+One risk factor for poor mental health among older people is loneliness and social isolation, although, this issue can affect anyone, regardless of age.
+Older people that are facing bereavement, caring for a partner, living alone, digitally exclusion, reduced mobility/ transport and/or have long-term health conditions are at particular risk of experiencing loneliness.

 - www.norfolkinsight.org.uk/health-and-social-care/